The pope announces a "year" to reflect on the preservation of the environment

-Pope Francis announced on Sunday the signing of a “special offer” time to reflect on the need to protect the environment, and on the fifth anniversary of the publication of his letter “Laudato si” on this very topic.
+Pope Francis today announced the signing of a “special” time to reflect on the need to protect the environment, and on the fifth anniversary of the publication of his encyclical letter “Laudato si” on the issue.

-This special program will end on the 24th of may, 2021, and is intended to draw attention to the “the cry of the Earth, and of the poor”the second announced on Sunday, pope john paul ii after the prayer of the Regina Coeli which replaces the Angelus marian during the period of easter.
+This special program will end on the 24th of may, 2021, and is intended to draw attention to “the cry of the Earth, and of the poor,” according to the announced today that pope john paul ii after the prayer of the Regina Coeli which replaces the Angelus marian during the period of easter.

-The priest expressed their hope that this special anniversary of the encyclical “it can become a time of grace for the change of route” in the world of.
+The priest expressed their hope that this special anniversary of the encyclical “can be converted into a time of grace, in order to re-route in the world.

-The one that impressed us, but also with the coronavirus, it’s that we can’t go back to our old way of life, but we must make the world a more just, equal and fraternal, and sustainable,”, he said.
+“What impressed me with the coronavirus, it’s that we can’t go back to our old way of life, but we must make the world a more just, equal and fraternal, and the most sustainable too,” he said.

-In his view, the pandemic is “it highlighted the weakness of” for the men, but also for the “interconnectedness and interdependence” on the planet, showing it as it is “it is important” the solidarity between the various peoples, in order to face the challenges of the future.
+In his view, the pandemic has “made it clear that the weakness of the people, but also the interconnectedness and interdependence” of the earth, showing how important the solidarity among the people in order to face the challenges of the future.

 Joshtrom Kureethadam said that the initiative with the participation of hundreds of organizations and thousands of individuals, highlighting the forum’s “saving san Francisco”, postponed to November, due to a coronavirus and that it will bring together young economists and entrepreneurs from all over the world.

-This “special offer” leading up to may 2021, with an international conference, which has more details.
+This “special” will end in may 2021, with an international conference, which has more details.

 In the context of this year’s activities on the environment and sustainability issues, pope Francis has released a special prayer in which he asks for the needy, the poor and the vulnerable “during these difficult times,” and calls for “solidarity” to face up to the consequences of the pandemic.

-Help us to show solidarity with the creative to deal with the consequences of this global pandemic, it does make us brave to accept the changes that are necessary for the good of all.
-Now, more than ever, we feel that we are all inter-connected and inter-dependent”he appealed to the pope in their prayers.
+“It helps us show solidarity and creative when faced with the consequences of this global pandemic, it does make us brave to accept the changes that are necessary for the good of all.
+Now, more than ever, we feel that we are all inter-connected and inter-dependent”, he appealed to the pope in their prayers.

 Francis was chairman of the Regina Coeli, from the interior of the church, though, for the first time in nearly three months, st Peter’s square, the escutassem some of the faithful, given that Italy is currently in the process of desconfinamento from Monday to Friday.